 The first PPGs were established around 1972 by GPs in England and Wales.
 Since then the PPG movement has grown rapidly.
 Experience shows that successful practices and effective PPGs go hand in hand.

 Partners set up the Patients Participation Group (PPG) with the aim of involving patients in decisions about the range and quality of services provided by the surgery and to give patients an opportunity to express their views through a more formal channel.

-The PPG continues to meet every 6 months.
+The PPG continues to try meet every 12 months although we do work together via our virtual on line group more frequently.
 Our role is part of the ongoing communication between patients and staff at the surgery and we want you to have a chance to voice your views on the service you receive in addition to keeping you abreast of changes to the healthcare provision for our community.

 Intrested in becoming a member? have a concern or suggestion to voice please contact Gail Yule, our Practice Manager who is the practice representative and is happy to be contacted with any queries you may have regarding the PPG.